Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/Approve-a-connector.md

 ## Approve a connector request

-1. When you login into Klaw, a pop-up will notify you of **Pending Requests**.
+1. When you log into Klaw, a pop-up will notify you of **Pending Requests**.
 Select **Yes, show me!** or navigate to the **Approve** tab and select on **Connector Requests** to view the requests that need approval.